Blink: Summary Review & Takeaways

 Chapter Six - Listening with Your Eyes: The Lessons of Blink

-What is a good quote from Blink?
+What are good quotes from Blink?

 “The key to good decision making is not knowledge.
 It is understanding.
 We are swimming in the former.
 We are desperately lacking in the latter.” ― Malcolm Gladwell - Blink Quotes